 About a 5 minute read

-Why are more and more alumni organizations (dues-paying as well as non dues-paying) offering their alums a private discount program as part of their suite benefits?
+Why are more and more alumni organizations (dues-paying as well as non dues-paying) offering their alums a private discount program as part of their suite of benefits?

 Because if it’s done right, compelling consumer discounts can be a powerful way to attract, engage and energize your alumni to get involved with their alma mater.